Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 Why Being the Scapegoat Hurts So Much

+If you’ve ever wondered why this hurts so deeply, it’s because scapegoating cuts into your sense of self at its core.
 Carrying this role can affect you long after childhood.
 Many adult scapegoats deal with:

 • Anxiety and depression